ndianabasi/PaginationHelper.js/README.md

 When paginating with queries on the Adonis.js `Lucid Models`, instantiate `PaginationHelper` and call the `paginate` method before returning the response.
-The data in your rrsponse should be the output of the `PaginationHelper`'s `paginate` method.
+The data in your response should be the output of the `PaginationHelper`'s `paginate` method.
 Please note that you have to serialise the query result into JSON format before using it to instantiate `PaginationHelper`.

 #### To instantiate the PaginationHelper for this use case, use this format:
 ```javascript